 The GGNB Graduate Coordinator will periodically send out information about additional awards.
 One of the most popular research awards that is available on an annual basis is the Jastro (see below).

 JASTRO SHIELDS GRADUATE RESEARCH AWARD program provides annual awards to students with outstanding research proposals who are either in the College of Agricultural and Environmental Science or who are working with a major professor with an appointment to the Agricultural Experimental Station.
 Award applications are available annually.
 The amount of the award is based upon the allocation given to the group by the College of Agricultural and Environmental Science, up to \$3,000.
 Award applications are reviewed at the graduate group level, and nominations are forwarded to the College for final approval.

 Other internal fellowships include the Nutritional Biology Endowed Graduate Student Fellowships.
+These fellowships are typically open for application in the Fall quarter.
 Funds may be used for tuition and fees, living expenses, or research-related expenses:

-- Kirvin Knox Fellowship Priority consideration given to students actively involved in the GGNB - Rucker Family Fellowship Fellow must be conducting research in nutritional biochemistry - Mar Family Fellowship Preference will be given to Ph.D. students who are in their final dissertation quarter or year, and who demonstrate financial need.
+- Kirvin Knox Fellowship Priority consideration given to students actively involved in the GGNB - Rucker Family Fellowship Fellow must be conducting research in nutritional biochemistry - Mar Family Fellowship Preference will be given to PhD students who are in their final dissertation quarter or year, and who demonstrate financial need.